Sarah-L-Prentice/Sarah-L-Prentice.github.io/README.md

 ## Sarah Louise Prentice's Homepage

-I have recently entered the world of computer programming. :computer: Feel free to follow my projects and my progress.
+I have recently entered the world of computer programming. :octocat: <br/>
+Feel free to follow my projects and my progress.

 ### About Me :dancer: :muscle: :computer:
 ```